7 Reasons Why Research Is Important

 Scientists also deal with research to test the validity and reliability of their claims or those of other scientists'.
 Their integrity and competence depend on the quality - and not just quantity - of their research.
 Nonetheless, not everything scientists come up with get accepted or learned by everyone, especially when factors like religion, state suppression, and access to resources and social services (e.g., education and adequate health programs) either feed the poor majority with lies or deter them from knowing truths to preserve the status quo.

 Professional and credible journalists undertake thorough research to establish the veracity of their stories.
-The movie "Shattered Glass" shown in 2003 tells the rise-and-fall story of a real-life journalist who used to work for the long running The New Republic based in New York City.
+The movie "Shattered Glass" shown in 2003 tells the rise-and-fall story of a real-life journalist who worked for the The New Republic based in New York City.
 Sans investigative research done by fellow journalists, Stephen Glass could have written more fictitious pieces for said editorial magazine.

 With the use of internet technology and social media, pseudo journalism has become a social concern.
 Fake news took center stage during the 2016 presidential campaign period in the United States.
 For instance, Snopes.com, a rumor research site, debunked the following "scoops" posted online:

 - An FBI agent believed to be responsible for the latest email leaks “pertinent to the investigation” into Hillary Clinton’s private email server while she was Secretary of State, was found dead in an apparent murder-suicide...
 (Reported on November 5, 2016 by the Denver Guardian)

 - In a final speech to the synod, Pope Francis endorsed Senator Bernie Sanders for President of the United States...
 (Reported on October 26, 2015 by the National Report and USAToday.com.co)